 2. Enable Browser Caching:

-So, if someone visits the webpage again, the browser requests only updated data from the server & load other data from the cached content.
-Thus, to enable browser caching became important for loading your web pages faster.
+So, if someone visits the webpage again, the browser requests only updated data from the server & loads other data from the cached content.
+Thus, enabling browser caching became important for loading your web pages faster.

 - WP Fastest Cache

 The major factor that impacts the speed of a website is the hosting of your WordPress website.
 Shared hosting tends to deliver a poorer performance because you are sharing the same server space with other websites, and there is no telling how many resources others are utilizing.
 It would be a good idea to host your new website on a shared hosting provider that offers “unlimited” bandwidth, space, emails, domains, and more.